-Besides, backyard gardening and growing flowers are also forms of outdoor exercise.
+Backyard gardening and growing flowers are also forms of outdoor exercise.
 I sweat all over when I cultivate the soil and it makes me feel so good and energized!
-This can perhaps the best role for me when I retire in the field.
+This can perhaps be the best role for me when I retire in the field.

 Seeing my plants bearing fruits relieves the hard days in school and it is very exciting!
 I just can’t imagine the great joys my tomatoes, eggplants, bell pepper, and many more bring to my life.